 However, as with all things, there can be downsides to auctioning your home rather than selling it through the traditional real estate sale process with an agent or to a real estate investment firm like Homebuyers of NC.

-In this article I’ll dive into some of the do’s and dont’s of auctioning your house in Wilmington and surrounding areas and discuss the question of “Is Auctioning Your House A Good Idea in Wilmington NC?”
+In this article I’ll dive into some of the do’s and dont’s of auctioning your house in Eastern and surrounding areas and discuss the question of “Is Auctioning Your House A Good Idea in Eastern NC?”

-Is Auctioning Your House A Good Idea in Wilmington?
+Is Auctioning Your House A Good Idea in Eastern?

-If you’re looking at auctioning off your Wilmington house, keep in mind that there are several preparations that you must make before the actual auction starts.
+If you’re looking at auctioning off your Eastern house, keep in mind that there are several preparations that you must make before the actual auction starts.

 Although it seems like a clear choice between the two, don’t assume that reserve auctions are necessarily better.
 Sometimes if bidders aren’t willing to reach the limit, it will never be sold and you’ll be sitting on a house that you don’t want.
 Also, auctions that are “no reserve” (or absolute) tend to attract more potential bidders to the auction looking for a great deal… and if one of them gets wrapped up in the bidding frenzie… that could mean the difference between selling the house that day and not selling it.

-Why Are You Thinking About Auctioning Your Wilmington House Anyway?
+Why Are You Thinking About Auctioning Your Eastern House Anyway?

 You landed on this article for a reason… auctioning off your house has crossed your mind.